ernestohegi/twitter-tracker/README.md

 - Create a *twitter-configuration.js* file from the example one.
 - Load your Twitter app credentials into the created configuration file.
 - Run `node twitter-tracker --track=[MY_TRACKING_QUERY]`.

+## Technologies

+This application was built with:
+Node.js, Express, JavaScript, Socket.io, CSS and HTML.